-Jose Antonio Urigüen\, Thierry Blu+, and Pier Luigi Dragotti,
+Jose Antonio Urigüen\, Thierry Blu+, Senior member, IEEE, and Pier Luigi Dragotti, Senior member, IEEE

 Abstract

 This paper addresses the problem of sampling non-bandlimited signals within the Finite Rate of Innovation (FRI) setting.

 We had previously shown that, by using sampling kernels whose integer span contains specific exponentials (generalized Strang-Fix conditions), it is possible to devise non-iterative, fast reconstruction algorithms from very low-rate samples.
 Yet, the accuracy and sensitivity to noise of these algorithms is highly dependent on these exponential reproducing kernels - actually, on the exponentials that they reproduce.